albingroen/utilcomps/README.md

 ## Installation

-Installaing utilcomps is very easy.
+Installing utilcomps is very easy.
 Simple install it with your favorite JavaScript package manager.

 ```sh